Azure/Azure-Media-Services-Explorer/README.md

 **The latest binary for Windows (with a EXE installer) is available in the [releases section](https://github.com/Azure/Azure-Media-Services-Explorer/releases)**.
 Please note that AMSE v5 is for AMS v3 API (main branch), and AMSE v4 is for AMS v2 (AMSv2 branch).

-This solution has been developped with Visual Studio 2019 16.10.0 Preview 2.1.
-It contains two projects: "AMSExplorer", the main application, and "Setup", an installer project that creates a Setup executable (EXE/MSI).
+This solution has been developped with [Visual Studio 2019 16.10.0 Preview 2.1](https://visualstudio.microsoft.com/vs/preview/).
+It contains two projects: "AMSExplorer", the main application, and "Setup", a project that creates a Setup executable (EXE/MSI).
+Setup project is using the [Microsoft Visual Studio Installer Projects](https://marketplace.visualstudio.com/items?itemName=VisualStudioClient.MicrosoftVisualStudio2017InstallerProjects).

 Contact: amse@microsoft.com